Emulation of stochastic simulators using generalized lambda models: Application examples

 As the distribution of $Y(\ve{x})$ is known, it is not necessary to simulate the whole process $S_t(\ve{x})$ with time integration to evaluate $S_1(\ve{x})$.
 Instead, we can directly generate samples from the distribution defined in \cref{eq:GMB_solu}.

 \Cref{fig:GBMpdf} shows two PDFs predicted by a GLaM and a KCDE built on an experimental design of size $N=500$.
-The accuracy of the oracle normal approximation is also reported (black dashed line).
-This error is only due to model misspecifications because we use the true mean and variance ( however the true response distribution is lognormal).
-The average error of GLaMs built on $N=500$ model runs are smaller than that of the normal approximation.
-For $N>500$, GLaMs clearly provide more accurate results.
 We observe that with $500$ model runs, the KCDE yields PDFs with spurious oscillations and demonstrates relatively poor representation of the bulk.
-In contrast, the GLaM can better approximate the underlying response PDF both in terms of magnitude and shape variations. \Cref{fig:GBMm,fig:GBMv} compare the mean and variance function predicted by the GLaM and KCDE.
-The analytical mean function following \cref{eq:GMB_solu} is $\exp(x_1)$ which only depends on the first variable.
-The GLaM gives an accurate estimate of the mean function, whereas the KCDE captures a wrong dependence.
-For the variance function, the GLaM yields a more detailed trend than the KCDE.
+In contrast, the GLaM can better approximate the underlying response PDF in terms of both magnitude and shape variations. \Cref{fig:GBMm,fig:GBMv} compare the mean and variance function predicted by the GLaM, KCDE, and GP.
+The analytical mean function following \cref{eq:GMB_solu} is $\exp(x_1)$, which only depends on the first variable.
+The GLaM gives an accurate estimate of the mean function, whereas the KCDE captures a wrong dependence, and GP produces a rather complex structure.
+For the variance function, the GLaM yields a more detailed trend than the KCDE and GP.